fbpx

 Wear Your Love

-If you’re looking for an elegant yet comfortable wedding dress made of vegan silk and luxuriously soft stretch French lace you may want to take a closer look at Wear Your Love.
-These dresses which are made-to-measure are ethically handmade from start-to-finish in California and come in a variety of different styles – mermaid, backless, sleeveless, turtleneck, etc. Because they operate exclusively online, Wear Your Love is able to offer their dresses at a fraction of the price they’d be listed at in a bridal boutique.
+If you’re looking for an elegant yet comfortable wedding dress made of vegan silk and luxuriously soft stretch French lace, you may want to take a closer look at Wear Your Love.
+These dresses, made-to-measure, are ethically handmade from start to finish in California and come in various styles – mermaid, backless, sleeveless, turtleneck, etc. Because they operate exclusively online, Wear Your Love is able to offer its dresses at a fraction of the price they’d be listed at in a bridal boutique.
 The downside to this is that they do not (yet) offer try-on services.
-But, from the reviews, it seems like that hasn’t ever been a problem!
+But from the reviews, it seems like that hasn’t ever been a problem!

 Doing Good: